sparkfabrik/terraform-google-gcp-cloud-native-drupal-resources/README.md

-# Terraform module for creating infrastructure resources needed to a cloud native Drupal on GCP.
+# Terraform module for creating infrastructure resources needed to a cloud native Drupal on GCP

 This module creates the resources needed to deploy a **Cloud Native Drupal** instance on **Google Cloud Platform**.